-"Speak, Lord, for Your servant hears."
-(1 Sam 3:9)
+"Speak, Lord, for Your servant hears" (1Sam.3: 9)

-Lecture V: How to Read The Holy Bible?
++ Lecture V: How to Read the Holy Bible +

 There are generally three approaches to reading the Holy Bible: First, one can read the Holy Book to learn about its content, stories, commandments, etc. Second, one can stop at a certain verse or story and meditate on it for spiritual benefit.
 Finally, one can read and study deeply the Holy Bible using references such as Bible dictionaries, atlases, encyclopedias, etc. It is important if not imperative to have a continuous relation with the Holy word of God.
 We need to have a consistent reading schedule that combines both the Old and New Testaments.
 We need (as much as possible) combine the above reading approaches; at least the first two.
+We mentioned in the introduction 7 reasons why Satan has a problem with the Holy word of God these are the same reasons why you should have a strong and deep relation with your Holy Bible.

-I) Practical Tips for reading the Holy Bible:
+I) Guidelines for reading the Holy Bible: